chainloop-dev/docs/docs/beta-testing.md

 # Beta Testers

 :::caution
-ChainLoop is under active development, please don't use it as part of your critical infrastructure until it reaches the 1.0 release.
+Chainloop is under active development, please don't use it as part of your critical infrastructure until it reaches the 1.0 release.
 :::

-First of all, **thank you for trying out ChainLoop**!
+First of all, **thank you for trying out Chainloop**!
 Although we are in the early stages, we are hungry for feedback so **your contribution as an early user is invaluable**.

-If you have chosen to giving ChainLoop a try, this page is for you.
+If you have chosen to giving Chainloop a try, this page is for you.
 It will contain tips, caveats and other pieces of information related to the beta testing process.

 ### CLI graceful exit

-Although ChainLoop is under active development, we want you to try it out and integrate it into your CI/CD systems safely.
+Although Chainloop is under active development, we want you to try it out and integrate it into your CI/CD systems safely.

 That's why the `attestation` subcommand will **by default exit 0** in the case of an error.
 This option will make sure that your CI/CD pipelines will keep working during potential transient errors.